Passage of Time

 California College of the Arts will close after 100 years.
 This sad, unexpected news prompted me to think about the places that have shaped my life.

-In 1972, we moved halfway around the world to Tarbela, Pakistan.
-The shock was significant, but we adjusted to our unconventional life among an international community.
-During that time, I entered my tween years.
-I had my first crush on an English boy, cried during piano lessons, and watched spaghetti westerns with Italians at the local cinema.
-And yet, I was still a bit feral.
+In 1972, we moved halfway around the world to Tarbela, Pakistan, where my father worked on building the world’s largest man-made dam.
+The shock was significant.
+Yet we adapted, finding our place in an unconventional, international community.
+Those were my tween years: my first crush on an English boy, a deep dislike for piano lessons, and spaghetti westerns with the Italians at the local cinema.

 Boarding school in Murree was just three hours from Tarbela, but the winding road through the Himalayas made it feel much farther.
-Independence from my parents, having structure, and a close community were exactly what I needed, and I thrived.
-But leaving during my sophomore year was a loss I felt for years.
+Independence from my parents, having structure, and a close community were exactly what I needed to thrive.
+But leaving Pakistan during my sophomore year was a loss I felt for years.

-I returned to the U.S. to attend Bakersfield College.
-Of course, I was a pro at dorm life by then, but academics continued to challenge me.
-I went on my first date, got my first low-paying job, and attended my first homecoming football game.
-And then everything changed.
+I returned to the U.S. for Bakersfield College, already a pro at dorm life, but academics still challenged me.
+My first date, my first low-paying job, my first homecoming game: all new, all exhilarating.
+Then, everything changed.
 I became an art major.

 Transferring to art school in the Bay Area marked the beginning of my career as a graphic designer.
-And yes, I lived in the dorms.
+And of course, I lived in the dorms.
 It was also the beginning of David and me.
 We celebrate 40 years of marriage this August.
-I graduated from the California College of the Arts with a degree in graphic design and a bright future, full of hope.
+I graduated from the California College of the Arts with a degree in graphic design, and a future that felt bright, full of hope.

-Each of these places represents a significant change in my life.
-They’re filled with memories that are part of me, yet separate from who I am today.
+Each of these places marks a significant point in my life.
+They’re filled with memories that are part of me, yet feel separate from who I am today.

 Happy Acres Trailer Park was demolished last year.
 Recently, I looked through the chain-link fence at the concrete pad where my trailer once stood and felt a deep sense of loss for my childhood.
 Yet through the stories I've written, it's immortalized.